noopkat/avrgirl-arduino/.github/PULL_REQUEST_TEMPLATE.md

 # Description

-Please read the [contribution guidelines](https://github.com/noopkat/avrgirl-arduino/blob/master/CONTRIBUTING.md) and include a summary of the proposed improvement or addressed issue.
+Please review the [contribution](https://github.com/noopkat/avrgirl-arduino/blob/master/CONTRIBUTING.md) and [code of conduct](https://github.com/noopkat/avrgirl-arduino/blob/master/CODE_OF_CONDUCT.md) guidelines.

+_Please include a summary of the proposed improvement or addressed issue._

-Fixes/addresses (If applicable) # (issue)
+_Fixes/addresses (If applicable) # (issue)_

 ## Type of change